Existence and obstructions for the curvature on compact manifolds with boundary: Introduction

+where $K_g$ and $\kappa_g$ are the Gaussian and geodesic curvatures, and $\chi(M)$ is the Euler characteristic of $M.$ In particular, this formula gives a necessary sign condition on the Gaussian curvature of a surface or geodesic curvature on the boundary in terms of its Euler characteristic.
+For example, if $K_g\equiv 0$ (resp. $\kappa_g\equiv 0$), by the Gauss–Bonnet theorem,

-Our first result gives the following converse to this sign condition. \begin{theorem} Let $(M,g)$ be a compact Riemannian surface with boundary. \begin{itemize} \item[(a)] If $K_g\equiv 0$, $CE^0(g)$ is precisely the set of functions that satisfies the sign condition (\ref{C1}). \item[(b)] If $\kappa_g\equiv 0$, $CE(g)$ is precisely the set of functions that satisfies the sign condition (\ref{C1}). \end{itemize}
+Our first result gives the converse to this sign condition as follows: \begin{theorem} Let $(M,g)$ be a compact Riemannian surface with boundary. \begin{itemize} \item[(a)] If $K_g\equiv 0$, then $CE^0(g)$ is precisely the set of functions that satisfies the sign condition (\ref{C1}). \item[(b)] If $\kappa_g\equiv 0$, then $CE(g)$ is precisely the set of functions that satisfies the sign condition (\ref{C1}). \end{itemize}

 \end{theorem}